1712n/dn-institute/content/attacks/docs/lockout.md

 			        }
 			    }
 			```
 			The token creator [repeatedly called this function to blacklist](https://bscscan.com/tx/0x7cb7095dd5e6ee4917a85f7f2358eefbcbd6d39069e9a54fb2cf132ad9637f36) most of the token holders.
-Since the transfer function contained requirement to sender or receiver not be blacklisted as shown below, they were unable to sell their tokens.
+Since the transfer function contained the requirement to sender or receiver not be blacklisted as shown below, they were unable to sell their tokens.
 			```solidity:
 		    function _transfer(
 		        address sender,